ACCESSING YOUR ONLINE ACCOUNT

 I want to be able to access my dependents' information online.
 Can I create an online account for them so that I can manage their health information?

-You can create an account for yourself and request PR permissions to access your dependent’s health information online.
-You aren’t allowed to create an account for your dependent as the dependent.
-You must create your own account as yourself.
-If your dependent is 13 years old or older, your dependent can create their own account with their own username and password.
-If you’re also a subscriber on the same plan as your dependent, you’ll automatically have basic access to their health information.
+You can create an account for yourself and request PR permissions to access your dependents' health information online.
+You aren't allowed to create an account in your dependent's name.
+If your dependent is 13 years old or older, they can create their own account with their own username and password.
+If you're also a subscriber on the same plan as your dependent, you'll already have basic access to their health information.

 What if I'm a parent but not the subscriber on my account?